About the Artists

 It was only after taking a career break from New Media and Television to become a mum that CJ returned to her two early passions:- art and writing.
 CJ now works from her home studio creating unique, beautiful and deeply personal works of art which have been featured in several national and international magazines as well as on many national and international TV shows (see below).

 In 2005 CJ became the only UK artist to ever receive an International Lifecasting Award, from the Association of Lifecasters International, coming 3rd Runner Up in this world wide event.
 She was one of 20 winners of the Amora National Erotic Art Competition in 2007 and an exhibited finalist in the Bentliff Art Prize in 2008, as well as taking part in group shows at The Barbican and The National Theatre Auditorium, London.
 She has also been chosen twice as 'Artist of the Month' on Joseph Canger's website, alongside such revered names as George Segal and Philip Hitchcock.
 In 2011, CJ entered the BBC2 art series 'Show Me the Monet' and was selected by the judges as one of the top 35 new artistic talents in the country to exhibit in an exclusive exhibition at the Henry Moore Gallery, London.
-In 2015 CJ was invited to become a board member of the Association of Lifecasters International - the only current female board member and one of only three British artists to serve on the board.
+From 2015-2017 CJ was invited to serve as a board member of the Association of Lifecasters International - the only female board member and one of only three British artists to serve on the board.